itsaboutcode/springboot-notes/README.md

 }
 ```

 4 - **`@RequestMapping` with HTTP Method:** Sometimes we want to perform different operations based on the HTTP method used, even though request URI remains same.
+If you don't specify the method, method is `GET`

 ```
 @RequestMapping(value="/method2", method=RequestMethod.POST)